 Want to visit the Sahara desert in Morocco, but prefer to avoid organised tours?
 This how-guide may help.
 It’s based entirely on my own experiences and the research I did for my own trip in March 2012.
 Although the prices may have changed slightly since then, I believe most other details remain the same.

-There are lots of package holidays and tours available to take tourists from Marrakech or Fes to the desert, like those offered by The Adventure Company.
-These are a great way to get to the desert with an experienced guide and without the need to organise too much yourself.
-However, if, like me, you prefer the freedom of independent travel to the organised structure of a tour, then a DIY trip to the desert is entirely possible, even if the internet seems to suggest it isn’t.
+There are lots of package holidays and tours available to take tourists from Marrakech or Fes to the desert, which can be a great way to get to the desert with an experienced guide and without the need to organise too much yourself.
+However, if you want to visit the Sahara on a budget, or you simply prefer the freedom of independent travel to the organised structure of a tour, then a DIY trip to the desert is entirely possible, even if the internet seems to suggest it isn’t.
 It is also a cheaper option and offers a great deal more choice.
-I travelled to Erg Chebbi from Marrakech in March 2012; in this post I’ve tried to put together in one place all the information I had to trawl the web for while I was planning my DIY desert trip, along with everything I wish someone had told me before I left, in the hope that it will assist others in making similar plans.
+I travelled to Erg Chebbi from Marrakech in March 2012; in this post I’ve tried to put together in one place all the information I had to trawl the web for while I was planning my independent desert trip, along with everything I wish someone had told me before I left, in the hope that it will assist others in making similar plans.

 There are two Saharan Ergs (areas of shifting dunes) in Morocco, Erg Chebbi and Erg Chigaga.
 They are both situated in the remote south/south eastern desert region of Saharan Morocco beyond the Atlas mountain range.
 As I have first-hand experience of organising a DIY tour to Erg Chebbi, the remainder of this article will focus on those dunes, particularly as it appears that the more remote Erg Chigaga is best seen through an organised tour.
 However, I’ve included a quick summary of both dunes below.
 You can also see this Lonely Planet forum thread debating the two options.